Thursday, November 9, 2023

 CHRIST CRUCIFIED

-When he was criticized by certain “super-apostles” who pointed to their letters of recommendation and the signs that accompanied their preaching, Paul gave a long list of what he had suffered for the Gospel.
+When Paul was criticized by certain “super-apostles” who pointed to their letters of recommendation and the miraculous signs that accompanied their preaching, the Apostle gave a long list of what he had suffered for the Gospel.
+His willingness to endure hardship validated his apostleship, not written credentials or supernatural powers.

-• My grace is sufficient for you, for my power is made perfect in weakness.
+Though Paul experienced the “third heaven,” something few others could claim, that vision was of far less value than what the Apostle learned through severe trials - “My grace is sufficient for you, for my power is made complete in weakness.
 Most gladly, therefore, will I rather glory in my weaknesses so the power of Christ may rest upon me” – (2 Corinthians 12:9).

-This is the problem today.
-“Christ crucified” is something we do not understand and an example we do not wish to follow.
-Yet his message is found in his teachings and revealed in his self-denying service for others, especially his death on the Cross.
+Christ crucified” is something we do not understand except by revelation from the Spirit of God, an example we, as carnal men, prefer not to follow.
+Yet the message of Jesus is found in his teachings and revealed in his self-denying service for others, especially in his sacrificial death on the Roman Cross.

 • Recognizing Jesus - (In Mark, only at his death did the Roman centurion who was present at his execution recognize who Jesus was – Mark 10:45)